decert-me/rareskills-solana-course/src/en/chapter_27.md

 Instead, the nomenclature for “initialize” here is “write to the account for the first time”.

 The “reinitialization attack” here is a different variety from what the Anchor frame is warning about.
 Specifically, “initialize” can be called several times.
-Anchor’s init macro checks that the lamport balance is nonzero and that the program already owns the account, which would prevent multiple calls to initialize.
+Anchor’s `init` macro checks that the lamport balance is nonzero and that the program already owns the account, which would prevent multiple calls to `initialize`.
 The init macro can see the account already has lamports or is owned by the program.
 However, the code above has no such checks.

 It is worth going through their tutorial to see this variety of a reinitialization attack.

 Note that this uses an older version of Anchor.
-The AccountInfo is another term for UncheckedAccount, so you will need to add a /// Check: comment above it.
+The `AccountInfo` is another term for `UncheckedAccount`, so you will need to add a `/// Check:` comment above it.

 ## Erasing the account discriminator will not make the account reinitializable